-Winter Blooms is a site-specific public art project created by Hilary Zelson and supported by the Brookline Arts Center, Brookline Commission for the Arts and Town of Brookline.
+Winter Blooms is a site-specific public art project created by Hilary Zelson and supported by the Brookline Arts Center, Brookline Commission for the Arts and the Town of Brookline.
 The installation debuted in Coolidge Corner in November 2017, transforming the area into an enchanted village using illuminated LED flowers .

 Workshops dates included:

 September 24 at Brookline Day

-Saturday, October 14 from 1:00-4:30pm at the Coolidge Corner Branch Library (31 Pleasant St.)
+October 14 at the Coolidge Corner Branch Library

-Sunday, October 15 from 12:00-3:00pm at the Brookline Arts Center
+October 15 at the Brookline Arts Center